Information for Prospective Violin & Viola Students

 Anyone requesting violin or viola lessons should contact one of the shops listed below to obtain an appropriately sized instrument and/or to make sure their current instrument is correctly sized and in good condition.
 If a family has a good relationship with a shop or music store not listed below, they are encouraged to contact them.

-When signing a rental agreement for an instrument, please make sure you can exchange the instrument if I do not agree with the sizing.
+When signing a rental agreement for an instrument, please make sure you can exchange the instrument.
+Students may grow out of an instrument and/or need a better quality instrument in the future.

 SHAR music provides an excellent guide for buying a student instrument.
 (Link will open in new window.)
 Your teacher does not recommend buying an instrument without a trial period.
 Bringing the instrument to at least one lesson is encouraged.